ballerina-platform/module-ballerina-io/io-ballerina/Package.md

 - `io:fileWriteLines`
 - `io:fileWriteLinesFromStream`

-Refer [this example](https://ballerina.io/swan-lake/learn/by-example/strings-io.html) to learn how to use bytes read and write APIs.
+To learn how to use strings read and write APIs, see the  [Read/Write Strings example](https://ballerina.io/swan-lake/learn/by-example/strings-io.html).

 ### CSV I/O
 The CSV I/O APIs provide the reading and writing APIs in both streaming and non-streaming ways.
 Those APIs are,